Pop-korn/ONNX2TFLite/README.md

 ## Structure
 The entry point of the program is the *main.py* file in the root directory.
 To run the program use Makefile in the root directory.
 A *.tflite* model will be generated in the **/test** directory.

 The **/data** directory contains pre-trained models, tensor values input images for inference testing and schemas.
+Some models are not included on GitHub because of size restrictions.

 The code in the **/src** diroctory is split into multiple subdirectories.